|

 of Yemeni national dress, and largely ceremonial.

-from most Mideast countries for its southern location in the Arabian
+from most Mideast countries in that its southern location in the Arabian

-peninsula resulting in a contrast of lush green vegetation of
+peninsula results in a distinct contrast between the lush green vegetation of, say,

-the Rasyan region to the desert region of Al-Rub Al-Kahli.
+the Rasyan region to the starkly barren desert region of Rub Al-Khali.

 Yemen